Elkan Baggott: King's Lynn Town (loan)

 On 22 March 2021, Baggott joined National League side King's Lynn Town on a youth loan for the remainder of the 2020–21 season.
 He made his debut for the club on 23 March 2021, playing 90 minutes in a 3–0 loss to Altrincham.

 Gillingham (loan)

 On 8 July 2022, Baggott joined League Two club Gillingham on a season-long loan deal.
 He made his league debut for the club on 30 July 2022 in a 2–0 away loss to AFC Wimbledon.
 On 15 October 2022, Baggott scored his first goal for Gillingham against Stevenage.
+He was the first Indonesian player to score in English football.
+Baggott scored another goal the next week against Barrow.

 Cheltenham Town (loan)

 In January 2023, Baggott was recalled from his loan at Gillingham and joined League One club Cheltenham Town on loan until the end of the season.
+Baggott only played one game for the club against Barnsley on 18 February 2023.

+Bristol Rovers (loan)

+On 1 February 2024, Baggott joined League One club Bristol Rovers on loan for the remainder of the season.
+On 4 February 2024, Baggott made his debut, subbed-on in stoppage time, in a 1–0 win against Exeter City.

+On 13 April 2024, Baggott scored his first goal for the club against his former club Cheltenham Town in a 3–1 win, capping off a performance that earned him a place in the League One and overall EFL Teams of the Week.
+Despite having had a difficult start to his loan spell, he continued to turn his form around, impressing manager Matt Taylor with both his mobility and physicality.

+Blackpool (loan)

+On 5 August 2024, Baggott joined League One side Blackpool on a season-long loan deal.
+Baggott made his debut for the club on 13 August 2024, in the first round of EFL Cup against Burton Albion in a 4–0 win.